 Editor’s Note: This story was originally published in 2018.

 When Kristine Dowhan got a new job opportunity in St. Petersburg, Florida, with her company, she didn’t hesitate.

 It didn’t take her long to sell her home in Detroit.
 She quickly found a foreclosure selling for $30 less per square foot than the rest of the neighborhood in St. Petersburg.
-It was in one of the safest and best school zones in the county, and it had everything she wanted in the long term: four bedrooms, three bathrooms, and it sat on an easily accessible street and needed little fixing up.
+It was in one of the safest and best school zones in the county, and it had everything she wanted in the long term: four bedrooms, three bathrooms, a location on an easily accessible street and little need for fixing up.

-But her list of wants didn’t include a price tag of $455,000.
+What her list of wants didn’t include was a price tag of $455,000.
 But that’s what her dream house was listed for.
 She knew this house was too good to pass up, so she decided to go for it.

 In 2016, Dowhan, a business finance manager, was making less than $60,000.
 She was 25 and single, so she had no second income to fall back on.